Sign up for exclusive discounts, product launches, and new stories on The Lab.

 There is also something called the “acid mantle,” where, to take the example even further, a natural acidic film serves almost like a moat surrounding the castle, keeping out bacteria and other potential skin contaminants.
 So we have a really elegant “mechanical barrier” that blocks harsh environmental factors from penetrating our skin, and also helps maintain our inner water balance, but there are so many more amazing things that our skin barrier does for us, as mentioned above!
 It is clear that a healthy skin barrier is key to our well-being – and also helps us look our best!

-What causes the skin barrier to become compromised?
+What causes your barrier to become compromised?

 There are numerous causes of a compromised skin barrier, and this keeps dermatologists incredibly busy!
-Genetic factors as well as environmental stressors may all violate the skin barrier.
+Genetic factors as well as environmental stressors may all violate the barrier.
 One common cause of poor barrier function is simple: dry skin!
 When the skin becomes dry, due to weather changes, hereditary causes, or overuse of harsh exfoliating or other agents, the outer layer of the skin loses its ability to protect deeper layers from the environment, leading to skin irritation, dermatitis, and other problems.

-Typical signs of a poor skin barrier include dry, scaly skin, and red, irritated skin.
+Typical signs of a poor barrier include dry, scaly skin, and red, irritated skin.
 Itch can derive from poor skin barrier function and be more than a little annoying!
-Similarly, atopic dermatitis (eczema), and a host of other skin maladies are largely driven by a weakened skin barrier.
+Similarly, atopic dermatitis (eczema), and a host of other skin maladies are largely driven by a weakened barrier.

 Do you believe these skin conditions are becoming more common?